Chase De Leo: Playing career

-De Leo played junior ice hockey for the Western Hockey League's Portland Winterhawks from 2011 to 2015.
+De Leo played junior ice hockey for the Western Hockey League (WHL)'s Portland Winterhawks from 2011 to 2015.
 During those four seasons, his showed consistent improvement each season and finished his junior career with 251 points in 279 regular season games, which included back-to-back 39-goal seasons.
 He also tallied 58 points in 81 playoff games and was part of the Winterhawks 2013 WHL championship team that advanced to the Memorial Cup final.

-The Winnipeg Jets selected De Leo in the fourth round of the 2014 NHL Entry Draft.
-After completing his junior career in 2015, De Leo was assigned to the Manitoba Moose, the Jets' top minor league affiliate.
+The Winnipeg Jets of the National Hockey League (NHL) selected De Leo in the fourth round of the 2014 NHL entry draft.
+After completing his junior career in 2015, De Leo was assigned to the Manitoba Moose of the American Hockey League (AHL), the Jets' top minor league affiliate.
 He spent most of his first professional season with the Moose, but was briefly recalled by the Jets on March 20, 2016, to make his NHL debut on March 20 against the Anaheim Ducks.
 De Leo played one more game for the Jets before being returned to the AHL.
+De Leo spent the following two seasons entirely with the Moose in the AHL.

 As an impending restricted free agent following the 2017–18 season, De Leo was traded by the Jets to the Anaheim Ducks in exchange for Nic Kerdiles on June 30, 2018.
+De Leo was assigned to their AHL affiliate, the San Diego Gulls to start the 2018–19 season, but was recalled in March 2019 and made his Ducks debut on March 30, 2019 against the Edmonton Oilers.
+That season with the Gulls, he set career-highs in goals (20) and points (55) while appearing in 66 games.
+During the 2019–20 season, De Leo set a new career-high three shorthanded goals and served as an alternate captain, a role he continued into the 2020–21 season with the Gulls.